Chirostomias

 Chirostomias pliopterus is a species of barbeled dragonfish found in the Atlantic Ocean.
 This species grows to a length of 20.5 cm SL.
 This species is the only described member of its genus.
-This scaleless dragonfish was also the first discovered lifeform to emit a red light, with the second being a siphonophore of the genus Erenna.
+This scaleless dragonfish was also the first discovered life form to emit a red light, with the second being a siphonophore of the genus Erenna.
 Later, related Stomiid genera Aristostomias, Malacosteus and Pachystomias were also found to emit red light.